Making your road trip food list? Let’s face it. Most people do some serious snacking while on the road to minimize stops and keep boredom at bay.

 Popcorn is one of those snacks that never goes wrong.
 It makes a great travel food!

 Corn is high in complex carbs and fiber that helps to keep your body energized and doesn’t bloat even if you eat a hefty amount.

 Make sure you’re not buying microwave popcorn that contains chemicals, though.

 Instead, get some from a natural foods store that only has healthy ingredients, like corn, salt, and oil.
 Sea Salt Popcorn is a good option for your road trip, especially when you’re craving salty snacks!

 You can also get great popcorn from street vendors, as you’ll see in Strictly Street, a dedicated series of Travelxp.

+Popcorn always makes a great snack and it will keep for a long time, when properly sealed.
 Store your homemade popcorn for the road in single-serving zip-lock bags or in an air-tight food storage container to keep it fresh and easily accessible for the whole ride.